SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Shyam Sunder

 Closed exchange and production-and-exchange economies may have multiple equilibria, a fact that is usually ignored in macroeconomic models.
 Our basic argument is that default and bankruptcy laws are required to prevent strategic default, and these laws can also serve to provide the conditions for uniqueness.
-In this paper we report experimental evidence on the effectiveness of this approach to resolving multiplicity: Society can assign default penalties on fiat money so the economy selects one of the equilibria.
-Our data show that the choice of default penalty takes the economy to the neighborhood of the chosen equilibrium.
+In this paper we report experimental evidence on the effectiveness of this approach to resolving multiplicity: society can assign default penalties on fiat money so the economy selects one of the equilibria.
+Our data show that the choice of default penalty takes the economy close to the chosen equilibrium.
 The theory and evidence together reinforce the idea that accounting, bankruptcy and possibly other aspects of social mechanisms play an important role in resolving the otherwise mathematically intractable challenges associated with multiplicity of equilibria in closed economies.
-Additionally we discuss the meaning and experimental implications of default penalties that support an active bankruptcy-modified competitive equilibrium.
+Additionally we discuss the politico-economic meaning and experimental implications of default penalties that support an active bankruptcy-modified competitive equilibrium.

 Keywords: bankruptcy penalty, financial institutions, Fiat money, multiple equilibria, experimental gaming

-JEL Classifications: C73, C92, D51, E42, G21, G33
+JEL Classification: C73, C92, D51, E42, G21, G33

 Suggested Citation

-Huber, Juergen, Shubik, Martin and Sunder, Shyam , Default Penalty as Disciplinary and Selection Mechanism in Presence of Multiple Equilibria (October 6, 2009).
-Cowles Foundation Discussion Paper No. 1730.
-Available at SSRN: http://ssrn.com/abstract=1483729
+Huber, Juergen and Shubik, Martin and Sunder, Shyam, Default Penalty as a Disciplinary and Selection Mechanism in Presence of Multiple Equilibria (February 16, 2011).
+Cowles Foundation Discussion Paper No. 1730, Available at SSRN: https://ssrn.com/abstract=1483729 or http://dx.doi.org/10.2139/ssrn.1483729

 Juergen Huber (Contact Author)